Can You Drive After Oral Sedation

 Oral sedation, which is also known as “conscious sedation” is administered through a pill.
 Depending on the dosage, oral sedation can range from mild to moderate.
 Oral sedation will make you feel drowsy, time will seem to pass quickly during your dental procedure, and you’ll have little or no memory of your appointment after it’s over.

-Oral sedation is a great choice for:
+Oral sedation is a great choice for the following:

 • wisdom teeth extractions